-A zoning map amendment is being pursued for this site.
-The proposed zone will be consistent with the requested Master Plan designation and only impacts a small portion of the overall project site.
+A zoning map amendment and master plan amendment are being pursued for this site simultaneously.
+The proposed zone will be consistent with the requested Master Plan designation.
+The planned use of the site, an assisted living facility, is compatible with surrounding residential uses as it is low impact and provides quality, residential-scale architecture